sjsanc/roam_darktheme/README.md

 Installation:
 1. Download Stylus for Firefox
-2. Create two blank stylesheets with the roamresearch.com url (nake sure to remove everything past the first forward slash)
+2. Create two blank stylesheets with the roamresearch.com url (make sure to remove everything past the first forward slash)
 3. Copypaste the custom & codemirror css into each script
 4. It should automatically apply.